dutu/poloLender/README.md

 ### Other bots

 Other existing bots are placing loan offers by only looking at a snapshot of the lend-book (active offers available at one point in time).
-To find out why snapshot of the lend-book does not give information on best return rate, I have written a bot that places small lend offers (BTC 0.001) at the top of the lend-book every minutes.
+To find out why snapshot of the lend-book does not give information on best return rate, I have written a bot that places small lend offers at the top of the lend-book every minutes.

 As you can see in the screen-shot below, often **the lend book rates vary widely**.
 For this reason, figuring out the rate that gives best result is not obvious.